Morgan Albertson – Executive Director

 Before moving to Jackson in late October, Alexei Cree worked with the Mashantucket Pequot Museum and the Mystic Aquarium developing cultural and educational exchanges between Native American youth of Point Lay, Alaska and the Mashantucket Pequot Tribe of Connecticut.
 He also created an interactive, web based timeline of the Pequot War Era used for educational and public outreach, and worked on archaeological sites throughout Connecticut, Massachusetts, and Rhode Island.

 With a Bachelors degree in History from St. Francis College in Brooklyn, Alexei is planning to eventually continue his studies to earn a Masters in History and Museum Studies.
-In the meantime, though, he is very excited to be interning with staff from the Jackson Hole Historical Society and Museum; mountain like now includes cataloguing artifacts from the Slim Lawrence collection and digitizing ephemera for the archives – as well as skiing!
+In the meantime, though, he is very excited to be interning with staff from the Jackson Hole Historical Society and Museum; he spends his time cataloging artifacts from the Slim Lawrence collection and digitizing ephemera for the archives – as well as skiing!